anderav1/Extra-Credit/README.md

 ## Problems 5-8: `AbilityServiceClient`

-Work for these problems should be completed in the `AbilityServiceClient` class provided.
+Work for these problems should be completed in the `AbilityServiceClient` class provided in the **Service** directory of this project.

 ### Problem 5 (16 points)